seccanj/testman4trac/README.txt

-Check the tutorial on YouTube: http://www.youtube.com/watch?v=BIi3QMT0rT4

 Test Manager plugin for Trac

 Copyright (C) 2010-2022 Roberto Longobardi

-This file is part of the Test Manager plugin for Trac.
+Guide to releases:
+  * With Trac 1.4.x  use plugins v.
+2.x.
+  * With Trac 1.2    use plugins v.
+1.20.x.
+  * With Trac 0.12.x use plugins v.
+1.9.x.

+    There is currently no version that works with Trac 1.5.x.

+Check the tutorial on YouTube: http://www.youtube.com/watch?v=BIi3QMT0rT4

 This software is licensed as described in the file COPYING, which you should have received as part of this distribution.
 The terms are also available at: